This section is for students of the Centre for Christian Studies. If you’re not a student but would like to be, why not visit the Admissions page.

 Resources for Field Volunteers

 Local Committee Resources

 - Developing a Case Study

 - Critical Incident Report

 The “Student-to-Student Handbook” is a resource created by CCS students and updated regularly.
 It contains helpful advice and useful information about being a student at CCS, including an introduction to the Travel Pool (administered by the CCS student body), Student Forum and community consultations, how to prepare for Learning Circles, where to look for money for tuition, and being part of the diaconal community.

 The Centre for Christian Studies seeks to be a community of learning characterized by relationships of mutual respect, free from exploitation, harassment, and abuse.
-CCS has a Harassment Policy and a Harassment Advisory Working Group to educate and support the CCS community (including CCS students, staff, and volunteers) on issues around harassment.
-If you have questions or concerns about harassment, please contact the Harassment Advisory Working Group.
+CCS has a Violence and Harassment Policy to educate and support the CCS community (including CCS students, staff, and volunteers) on issues around violence and harassment.
+If you have questions or concerns about harassment, please contact the Principal.